curl/everything-curl/cmdline-options.md

 ## Command line options

-When telling curl to do something, you invoke curl with zero, one or several command line options to accompany the URL or set of URLs you want the transfer to be about. curl supports almost two hundred different options.
+When telling curl to do something, you invoke curl with zero, one or several command-line options to accompany the URL or set of URLs you want the transfer to be about. curl supports almost two hundred different options.

 ### Short options